 If you graduated early, you could save a pretty penny by skipping an entire year of tuition, fees, and room and board.
 Prices for college tuition and fees increased 4.7% from February 2020 to February 2023, according to the U.S. Bureau of Labor Statistics.

 When considering an ultra-full-time course load, don’t forget to calculate the cost of summer school, “overload” credits, and a year-round dorm.

 Many schools have limits on the number of credit hours you can take at a time, and they may require you to get permission to go over the max (overload).
 You may also have to pay more for those credits.

 Con: You May Have to Start Paying Off Student Loans Sooner

 Most students who have taken out federal student loans have a six-month grace period before they need to begin repayment.

 That means six months after you graduate (or drop out or drop below half-time enrollment), you will likely need to start paying back those loans.
-This is not necessarily a con, but it’s a good idea to keep it in mind and be prepared.
+This is not necessarily a con, but keep it in mind and be prepared.

 Need Help With Those Student Loans?

 Graduating from college early doesn’t eliminate your burden to repay any student loans you’ve borrowed.
 The 2023 debt ceiling bill officially ended the three-year Covid-19 forbearance, requiring federal student loan interest accrual to resume on Sept.
 1, 2023, and payments to resume in October 2023.